In seventh grade, I met a girl whose influence would shape how I saw friendship.

 She soon became my very best friend.
 We told each other every single thing, we talked all day every day, we did basically everything that we could together.
 Despite going to different high schools, we hung out once or twice a week.

 I considered her a sister.

 She always gave me the best advice and I felt like she was one of the only people who truly had my back.
 She was basically a part of me.
 Everyone knew us as this inseparable pair of best friends.

-But things quickly changed as the both of us matured over the course of high school.
+But things quickly changed as we matured over the course of high school.
 She was being exposed to boys and alcohol before I was, and before I knew it, I felt like I had turned into the older sister in our friendship.